shaunmorrison/PaW-Carousel/README.md

 	&lt;/nav>
 &lt;/section></pre>

-## Example, Usage, Options and FAQs
+## Example, Usage, Full Options and FAQs
 This page – http://picturesandwriting.com/paw-carousel/ - contains everything you should need to know.

 ## Code Copyright and License
-Copyright &copy; 2013 Shaun Morrison

-The PaW Carousel plugin is licensed under the [GPL](http://www.gnu.org/licenses/gpl.html) license.
+&copy; Copyright 2014 Shaun Morrison.
+The PaW Carousel code is licensed under the [GPL](http://www.gnu.org/licenses/gpl.html) license.

 ## Images/Photos Copyright
-Copyright &copy; 2013 Shaun Morrison
+&copy; Copyright 2014 Shaun Morrison.
+All rights reserved.

 The images are under full copyright with no permission to share or distribute in either commercial or non-commercial instances.
 You may use them as examples for the PaW Carousel plugin on Github for Pull Requests.